VladimirKalachikhin/collision-detector/README.md

 <div style='float:right;'><a href='https://github.com/VladimirKalachikhin/Galadriel-map/discussions'>Forum</a>
 </div>

 ## v.
-0.0
+0.1
 The plugin tries to determine the possibility of a collision according to the adopted collision model based on the specified detection distance and the probability of deviations from the course.

 ![collision model](screenshots/s1.jpeg)<br>

-The plugin raise a [SignalK `notifications.danger.collision`](https://signalk.org/specification/1.7.0/doc/notifications.html) alarm with a list of uuid vessels that have a risk of collision.
+The plugin raise a [SignalK `notifications.danger.collision`](https://signalk.org/specification/1.7.0/doc/notifications.html) alarm with a list of uuid of vessels that have a risk of collision.
 Other software can inform the navigator of dangers.
 For example, the [GaladrielMap](https://www.npmjs.com/package/galadrielmap_sk) highlights such vessels on the map and indicates the direction to them on self cursor.

-**No information issued or not issued by the plugin can be the basis for the actions or omissions of the navigator.**
+**No information issued or not issued by the plugin can be the basis for the actions or inaction of the navigator.**

 Be careful.